 01No Cover Letter

-Many applicants fail to include a cover letter, instead making statements like, “Resume attached,” “I’m the writer for you,” or nothing at all.
+Many applicants fail to include a cover letter, instead of making statements like, “Resume attached,” “I’m the writer for you,” or nothing at all.

 Your cover letter is your first introduction to a potential employer.
-It should highlight why you are qualified for the job and entice the reader to read your resume, writing samples and any other attachments.
+It should sound sincere, and highlight why you are qualified for the job and entice the reader to read your resume, writing samples and any other attachments.
 A cover letter also gives the hiring manager a glimpse of your writing skills (especially important in a writing or legal position).
 Failing to include a cover letter may indicate that you: